About Hidden Facts and Non-Printing Sections

 You can create a non-printing subsection by right clicking under the section and selecting Add Subsection.
 A new section appears in the document.
 Rename the new section and press Enter.

 Right-click the new section, and click Section Properties.
 Select the Advanced Options tab, then select the Set section as non-printing checkbox.
-Click OK on the warning message and click OK again to apply the change and close the Section Properties dialogue box.
+Click OK on the warning message and click OK again to apply the change and close the Section Properties dialog box.

 In the Document Outline, the non-printing section title appears in lighter grey italic text.
 When you open the non-printing section, it has a Non-Printing Section banner across the top and bottom.